ActiveLogin/ActiveLogin.Authentication/docs/articles/monitor.md

 # Active Login Monitor

-When using the `BankIdApplicationInsightsEventListener` (`builder.AddApplicationInsightsEventListener()`) structured events from the Active Login flow will be published to Application Insights (Azure Monitor).
+When using the `BankIdApplicationInsightsEventListener` (`bankId.AddApplicationInsightsEventListener()`) structured events from the Active Login flow will be published to Application Insights (Azure Monitor).
 Below are samples on how to query these using [KQL](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference).

 ## Dashboard
 In our provisioning samples we include a way to deploy an Azure Dashboard displaying some of the most important metrics and queries from below.
 See [ActiveLogin-Monitor.json](https://github.com/ActiveLogin/ActiveLogin.Authentication/blob/main/samples/AzureProvisioningSample/ActiveLogin-Monitor.json).